If your question is not answered here, please feel free to contact us at email@example.com

 Q. How can I participate in the activities at the Church of our Redeemer?

 A. Everyone is welcome to attend all services, events and classes.
 There are many ways to become involved, either one-time only or on-going volunteer opportunities.
-A one-time only opportunity may involve participating in Spring Clean-up, helping prepare a meal for Bristol Lodge, or biking in the bike-a-thon for El Hogar.
+A one-time only opportunity may involve participating in Spring Clean-up, helping prepare a meal for Bristol Lodge, or helping with a fundraiser for our mission to the Diocese of Navajoland.
 An on-going opportunity may be joining the Choir to share your musical gifts with the congregation, or joining the Mission Team to help plan how the Redeemer community can make a difference in the lives of others.
-Consult the church newsletter, Redeeming Features for a list of participation opportunities.
-If you would like additional information call or email the office , or visit the Welcoming Table in the Vestibule on Sunday.
+Subscribe to our weekly email newsletter to learn about opportunities.
+If you would like additional information call or email the office, or as the clergy on Sunday.

 Q: How old do my children have to be to receive Communion?

 A: You make that decision as a parent.
 Some parents want their children to receive Communion as soon as they are able to come to the altar rail and receive.
 Others prefer to wait until their children have received Communion instruction, which is offered in our Christian Formation classes.
 Children who are not yet receiving Communion may come to the altar to receive a blessing.
 If you are unsure about your own preferences in the matter, or would like to explore baptism for your child, speak with the clergy.

 A. Yes, we enthusiastically welcome children of all ages!
 There is a children’s corner in the back of the church with coloring books, crayons, space to move around, and a rocking chair for nursing mothers.
 We enjoy the liveliness that children add to our Sunday worship.

 Q. Is the Church of our Redeemer handicap accessible?